Edinburgh Dog and Cat Home

 • Staff absence rates have decreased from 8-9% to only 1-2%

-• Improved retention rate across staff but especially amongst high performing employees who were leaving due to not being appropriately rewarded Applications for kennel assistant roles have quadrupled
+• Improved retention rate across staff but especially amongst high performing employees who were leaving due to not being appropriately rewarded

-• Improvement in the quality of the applicants
+• Improvement in the quality of applicants

-Many employees now feel they can build a long-term career working at EDCH.
+• Many employees now feel they can build a long-term career working at EDCH

 “Staff well-being has improved, and this has had a big impact on team morale and productivity.
 Although making the decision to commit to the real Living Wage costs the business more money, it’s enabled us to keep high performing staff members, and this has saved us in recruitment and induction costs.”